 The Yamaha Piaggero NP11 is a compact and light 61-key piano-style keyboard.
 The essential features of this beginners piano include 32-note polyphony, 10 preset voices, 4 types of reverb in the effects department, as well as a small number of preset songs.
 The piano also comes with a stereo speaker system and a MIDI: In/Out, while it also has a sustain pedal.

 All this means that the Yamaha Piaggero NP11 offers a really great amount of features for its relative cost.
 It might not be the very best beginner keyboard, but still the only real drawback again is the number of keys.

 Yamaha YPG-235 comes with 76 non-weighted velocity sensitive piano style keys.
 It also has a 2-way speaker system along with a true stereo sound and a bass-boost system, with two ports for either speaker.
 There is also a 6-track multi-track recorder and a master EQ function.
 What is more there are a total of over 100 songs included in the Yamaha YPG-235.

 You can also save up to 16 Registration Channels to the keyboards memory, which allows you to save and load different sound systems.
 The number of voices on this model is 116 +12 drum/SFX and a maxium of 32 notes of polyphony.
-All of this makes the Yamaha YPG-235 one of the best, if not the very best digital piano for beginners currently out here.
+All of this makes the Yamaha YPG-235 one of the best digital pianos for beginners currently out here.